There are many reasons to include teaching your pup to tolerate handling in your early puppy training lessons.

 Not something I expected to see in a 9-week-old puppy. 😳

-We kept an eye on the growth for a few weeks to see if it was a foreign object that would work its way out.
+Our Vet suggested we keep an eye on the growth for a few weeks to see if it was a foreign object that would work its way out.
 When that didn’t happen it was time for a biopsy and radiographs.
-Fortunately, it turned out to be a benign growth (Fibromatous Epulis) that had not invaded the bone. 🤗
+It turned out to be a benign growth, a Fibromatous Epulis.
+I was very happy to hear it was benign, but it needed to be removed before it grew to a size that would not invade the bone.

-If you’re noticing all the emojis in this post, it is because the range of emotions over the last eight weeks have been riding the roller-coaster.
 No one expects this sort of thing right after picking up their new pup.
 But things don’t always go as planned.
 So, while I wish my boy would not have had these surgeries, it reinforced that it pays off to practice what I preach.
+And I do preach about the critical importance of teaching handling skills to a puppy from the time they come into your home.
+If I had not been teaching my puppy to tolerate having his body touched all over, including having his mouth opened, this growth would have gone unnoticed and the prognosis may not have turned out so well.